exasol/virtual-schemas/doc/dialects/bigquery.md

 1. the complex installation process
 2. security risks (a user has to disable the drivers' security manager to use it)

-Please, try to avoid using IMPORT implementation if it is possible.
-Be aware of the security risks.

 ## Testing information

 In the following matrix you find combinations of JDBC driver and dialect version that we tested.